| Layaliza Klein In

 criticism.
 I do not discuss at any length how practically to use bible criticism to

+augment the text, which is the topic of other Fellows papers.
 My parameters for incorporating biblical criticism call for laying a groundwork that

 will enable students to confront biblical criticism where it is raised by their own minds